3.15 Drug Monograph Information

 Patient education monographs

-Patient drug monograph information is supplied by First Data Bank (FDB) and is sometimes augmented by the College of Pharmacists of B.C.
-Optional access to generic-equivalent data is also available using the same PharmaNet transaction.
+Drug monograph information for patients is supplied by First Databank (FDB) and is sometimes augmented by the CPBC.
+Optional access to generic-equivalent information is also available through the same PharmaNet transaction.
+These monographs can be printed for the client.

-• Patient education monographs assist pharmacists in counseling patients about the proper use and side effects of medications.
-The information is presented in a manner that can be easily understood by a layperson and can be printed for the patient.
+• Patient education monographs assist pharmacists in counselling patients about proper use and side effects of medications.
+The information is presented in language that is easy to understand

-• The education long monograph is written and provided by FDB.
-It includes explanation of the reasons for taking the medication, how it should be taken, the potential side effects, and information on handling missed doses.
-It also details the precautions required when taking the medication, potential drug interactions, and proper storage.
+• The education long monograph explains the reasons for taking the medication, how it should be taken, potential side effects, and how to handle missed doses.
+It also details precautions required when taking the medication, potential drug interactions, and proper storage

 Counselling message monographs

-Counseling message monographs are available in pairs—one intended for the pharmacist and the other for the patient.
-Each pair of messages is rated according to the importance of the information to the patient.
-All messages have been designed for printing.
+Counselling message monographs are available in pairs—one for the pharmacist and the other for the patient.
+Each pair is rated on the importance of the information to the patient.
+All messages can be printed for the client.

-• Counseling professional monographs provide technical and sometimes detailed explanations regarding proper use, side effects and other information.
+• Counselling professional monographs provide detailed explanations of proper use, side effects and other information.

-• Counseling patient monographs provide information equivalent to the counseling professional monographs in language that can be readily understood by a layperson.
+• Counselling patient monographs provide equivalent information to the counselling professional monograph, but in simpler language

-A drug-to-drug interaction monograph for all possible drug-to-drug interactions for a given medication can be accessed by transmitting a single DIN.
-A monograph detailing the drug-to-drug interaction between two specific medications can be accessed by transmitting the two DINs.
+A drug-to-drug interaction monograph for all possible drug-to-drug interactions for a specific medication can be accessed by entering a DIN.